Diffusion Model Patching via Mixture-of-Prompts: Diffusion Model Patching (DMP)

 \section{Diffusion Model Patching (DMP)}

-We propose DMP\footnote{Preliminary of diffusion models is in~\cref{sec:preliminary}.}, a simple yet effective method aimed at enhancing \textit{already converged} pre-trained diffusion models by enabling them to leverage knowledge specific to different denoising stages.
-DMP comprises two key components: (1) a pool of learnable prompts and (2) a dynamic gating mechanism.
-First, a small number of learnable parameters, referred to as prompts, are attached to the input space of the diffusion model.
+We propose DMP, a simple yet effective method aimed at enhancing \textit{already converged} pre-trained diffusion models by enabling them to leverage knowledge specific to different denoising stages.\footnote{See preliminaries in Appendix.} DMP comprises two key components: (1) a pool of learnable prompts and (2) a dynamic gating mechanism.
+First, a small number of learnable prompts are attached to the input space of the diffusion model.
 Second, the dynamic gating mechanism selects the optimal set of prompts (or mixture-of-prompts) based on the noise levels of the input image.
 Upon these components, we further train the model using the same pre-training dataset to learn prompts while keeping the backbone parameters frozen.
-We build upon the DiT~\cite{peebles2022scalable} as our base model.
 The overall framework of DMP is shown in~\cref{fig:dmp}.

-\paragraph{Prompt tuning.} The core idea behind prompt tuning is to find a small set of parameters that, when combined with the input, effectively ``tune'' the output of a pre-trained model towards desired outcomes.
-Traditional fine-tuning aims to minimize the gap between ground truth $\vy$ and prediction $\hat{\vy}$ by \textit{modifying the pre-trained model ${\vf}_{\bm\theta}$}, given the input $\vx$:

-where $\hat{\vy}'$ is the refined prediction, ${\vf}_{\bm\theta'}$ is the modified model, and the colors $\bullet$ and $\bullet$ indicate learnable and frozen parameters, respectively.
-This process is often computationally expensive and resource-intensive, as it requires storing and updating the full model parameters.
-In contrast, prompt tuning aims to enhance the output $\hat{\vy}$ by directly \textit{modifying the input $\vx$}:

-Previous works~\cite{li2021prefix,lester2021power,jia2022visual,zhou2022learning,wang2022learning} commonly define ${\vx'} = [{\vp}; {\vx}]$, where $[\cdot; \cdot]$ denotes concatenation.
-However, we take a different approach by directly adding prompts to the input, aiming to more explicitly influence the input itself, thus ${\vx'} = {\vp} + {\vx}$.
-Prompts are optimized via gradient descent, similar to conventional fine-tuning, but without changing the model's parameters.

-\paragraph{Motivation.} During the multi-step denoising process, the difficulty and purpose of each stage vary depending on the noise level~\cite{choi2022perception,hang2023efficient,go2023addressing,park2023denoising}.
+\textbf{Motivation.} During the multi-step denoising process, the difficulty and purpose of each stage vary depending on the noise level~\cite{choi2022perception,hang2023efficient,go2023addressing,park2023denoising}.
 Prompt tuning~\cite{li2021prefix,lester2021power,jia2022visual} assumes that if a pre-trained model already has sufficient knowledge, carefully constructed prompts can extract knowledge for a specific downstream task from the frozen model.
 Likewise, we hypothesize that a pre-trained diffusion model already holds general knowledge about all denoising stages, and by learning different mixture-of-prompts for each stage, we can patch the model with stage-specific knowledge.